skypjack/entt/docs/entity.md

   * If not previously initialized, the first time they are used they go through an initialization step that is slightly more expensive.
-  * They affect to a minimum the creation and destruction of entities and components.
-In other terms: the more persistent views there will be, the less performing will be creating and destroying entities and components.
+  * They affect to a minimum the creation and destruction of entities and components, as well as the sort functionalities.
+In other terms: the more persistent views there will be, the less performing will be creating and destroying entities and components or sorting a pool.
-  * They don't perform well if the `sort` member function of a registry is invoked frequently (but this shouldn't be the case in general).

 * Raw views: